eurecom-s3/screaming_channels/README.md

 ### <a name="Attacks"></a>Attacks

-To start, you first have to install the "Screaming Channels tools".
-You can use the
+If you haven't installed the tools yet, do with either

 ```
 cd experiments/src/